troyvit/slotstacker/README.md

 # slotstacker
 This is a robot designed to replace humans who endeavor to place boxes into slots.
-They will be dealt with gently.
+They will be dealt with gently (the boxes, not the humans).